-Strategic Objectives Outputs Outcomes Possible Indicators Partnerships

-management in the Wider
+Strategic Objectives Outputs Outcomes Possible Indicators Partnerships management in the Wider Caribbean Region.

-Caribbean Region.

 The above targets and indicators are expected to be achieved through the work of the Secretariat, Regional Activity Centres, Partner Agencies and Contracting Parties.
 These will be defined in specific biannual work plans and budgets.
-Baselines for relevant indicators will be defined in order to monitor progress in implementation.
+Baselines for relevant indicators will be defined in order to monitor progress in implementation and will be evaluated on a periodic basis